astoreyai/money-talks/README.md

 ## Disclaimer

+**This content is for educational purposes only and does not constitute financial advice.**

+- Past performance is not indicative of future results
+- All investments involve risk, including the possible loss of principal
+- The examples and strategies discussed are illustrative only
-This content is for educational purposes only.
-It does not constitute financial advice.
-Always consult with a qualified financial advisor before making investment decisions.
+- Always consult with a qualified financial advisor before making investment decisions
+- The authors and contributors are not responsible for any financial losses incurred

+**Do your own research.
+Trade responsibly.**